keriszafir/rpi2caster/README.md

 You need to install some software to use the RPi GPIO for controlling the interface.

-1. Raspbian wheezy (jessie, etc.)
+1. Raspbian wheezy, jessie, etc.
-	Initial setup (Squeeze won't work because SSH is disabled by default; you have to set up a local console!):
+	Initial setup (Squeeze won't work because SSH is disabled by default; you have to set up with a local console!):

         Find the hosts on your network by typing "nmap -sP 192.168.1.0/24" (if your IP address is on the 192.168.1.x).
 	Connect the Raspberry to your LAN and power.
 It should get its IP address by DHCP.
 Try to find the IP address by running